sidney-eliot/3d-artists-handbook/content/rendering-and-compositing-and-uploading.md

 >- Amazing showcase via [Marmoset Viewer](https://marmoset.co/toolbag/viewer/)
 >
 >**Marmoset Viewer:**
->- Some sites like Artstation support the Marmoset Viewer API allowing for the 3D model to be viewed in the browser
+>- Some sites like ArtStation support the Marmoset Viewer API allowing for the 3D model to be viewed in the browser
 >- The receiver needs to download a file and the Marmoset Viewer software